"Everythings gonna be alright" - Lauren Townsend

-What Patriotism Means to Me - Part 1
+What Patriotism Means to Me - Part 1: Sins of the Past

 This post will focus on just a few of the negative aspects of America.
 Before reading, keep in mind that I don't hate America, even if I have some harsh words to say here.
 I love America and I want it to be better.
 But in order to do that we need to accept our faults so we can work to correct them.
 This is just the first part of me explaining what America means to me.
 Stay tuned for part two!